Jasbir Puar: Early life

-Jasbir K. Puar was born in 1967 and raised in the Basking Ridge section of Bernards Township, New Jersey.
+Jasbir K. Puar was born in 1967 and raised in Basking Ridge, Bernards Township, New Jersey.
 Growing up in a religious Sikh family, her family often participated in protests against the Indian government's repression of Sikhs during her childhood.
-Puar wrote an op-ed for her high school newspaper explaining the anti-Sikh pogroms in India in 1984 following the assassination of Indira Gandhi.
+Puar wrote an op-ed for her high school newspaper explaining the 1984 anti-Sikh riots in India following the assassination of Indira Gandhi.

-Academic career
+Education

-Raised in the Basking Ridge section of Bernards Township, New Jersey, Puar graduated in 1985 from Ridge High School.
-She received her B.A. in Economics and German from Rutgers in 1989.
-She has an M.A. in Women's Studies from the University of York and completed her Ph.D. in Ethnic Studies at the University of California, Berkeley in 1999.
-Since 2000 she has been working at Rutgers University at the Women's, Gender and Sexuality Department.
+Puar graduated in 1985 from Ridge High School.
+She received a Bachelor of Arts in economics and German from Rutgers University in 1989.
+She has a Master of Arts in women's studies from the University of York and completed her PhD in ethnic studies at the University of California, Berkeley, in 1999.

+Teaching

+She was a faculty member at Rutgers University's Women’s, Gender, and Sexuality Studies Department for 23 years, where she is now professor emerita.
 From 2014 to 2020 Puar was the graduate director of women's studies and gender studies at Rutgers.

+She is a professor in the Social Justice Institute at the University of British Columbia and in the Women’s and Gender Studies Department at the University of the Western Cape in South Africa.